 So this recipe actually started with me picturing the video image of melted cheese inside a fried ball of mashed potatoes.
 Video gets attention these days so I’m going with it.
 I mean given the choice I’d much rather scroll through my Facebook feed filled with food videos instead of political posts.
 Who’s with me?

 If you’ve never heard of Irish Colcannon it’s mashed potatoes mixed with kale or cabbage.
 We do occasionally have mashed potatoes leftover and I’m always wondering what to do with them.
 I needed a couple of St. Patrick’s Day recipes on the blog for this season and so that’s how this recipe was born.
+My son was my taste tester for this new recipe and he says you will love them.

 Irish Colcannon Bombs